Energy policy of Canada: Background

 The Royal Commission on Energy (1957–1959)−the Borden Commission—established by then-Prime Minister, John Diefenbaker, resulted in new legislation—the National Energy Board Act—Canada's "first integrated federal energy statute".
 In 1957, oil producers in the western provinces sought federal support for the construction of a pipeline to provide them with access to eastern markets.
 Eastern oil refiners were purchasing cheap oil mainly from the Middle East.
 In 1959, the NEB was advised by a New York oil consultant Walter J. Levy to not build the proposed Edmonton-to-Montreal pipeline.
 Levy also recommended that "Alberta oil should go to U.S. markets."

 In 1961, the National Oil Policy (NOP) was adopted through which the NEB accepted Mr. Levy's recommendations, and was the cornerstone of Canada's energy policy until the NOP ended in September 1973.
 The NOP fostered growth of the fledgling oil industry in Western Canada, which had begun with discovery of oil in Leduc, Alberta in 1947.
 According to a 2009 article in the Alberta Oil Magazine, the NOP made "consumers buy more Alberta oil and pay a premium over international prices that were depressed at the time.
 All of Canada west of the Ottawa River was reserved as an exclusive market for domestic production by a federal ban against cheaper imports."
 The NOP "established a protected market for domestic oil west of the Ottawa Valley, which freed the industry from foreign competition", while the five eastern provinces, which included major refineries in Ontario and Quebec, continued to rely on foreign imports of crude oil, for example from Venezuela.
 There were no major oil and gas policies made during the rest of the 1960s, a period marked stable fuel prices by increase in oil and gas consumption.

 During the Premiership of John Diefenbaker from 1957 to 1963, and that of his successor, Lester B. Pearson, there was a focus on increased development of electricity resources for both domestic and export to the United States and to improve interprovincial transmission systems which many hoped would become a national electricity grid.
 In 1963, Pearson's administration introduced the National Power Policy.
 However, the installation of interprovincial transmission lines was politically sensitive.
 If federal policies forced provinces to comply they would be accused of being heavy-handed.
 Some provinces preferred to market their excess power to the United States to escape the perceived burden of federalism.
-The premiers of Newfoundland and Quebec were engaged in a decades-long dispute over transmission of electricity from Newfoundland's Muskrat Falls hydroelectric project on the lower portion of the Churchill River through the province of Quebec.
+The premiers of Newfoundland and Quebec were engaged in a decades-long dispute over transmission of electricity from Newfoundland's Churchill Falls hydroelectric project on the lower portion of the Churchill River through the province of Quebec.
 Then Newfoundland Premier Smallwood, had appealed to Prime Minister Pearson to "strengthen provisions for interprovincial transmission of electricity".